3333juul/snowflake/modules/base/options/README.md

 # Module Options

 This folder contains **module options** that define customizable settings for system configurations.
-These options are designed to make the config **modular**, meaning they can be enabled, disabled, or customized in [host configurations](hosts) to create flexible and reusable setups.
+These options are designed to make the configuration **modular**, meaning they can be enabled, disabled, or customized in [host configurations](../../hosts) to create flexible and reusable setups.

 ---